PravarAnu/DSA/README.md

 ### Real Life Examples-
 - Image viewer uses linked list to link images with two buttons previous and next, with which we can move forward or backward.

+## Stack
+*Stack is a static linear data structure which follows a perticular order in which operations are performed.
+The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+It can be implemented by both Array or Linked List.
+Mainly there are three operations performed in the stack*
+- Push(For adding item into the stack.)
+- Pop(For removing the item from the stack.)
+- Peek or Top(Shows what is the top most item.)